 What To Do When You Arrive

 Check in at the information desk when you arrive at a national park or other NPS site to see if there are activity sheets available there.
-You can also download them ahead of time (or just see which ones you will be near on your trip) by clicking here and scrolling down.
+You can also download them ahead of time (or just see which ones you will be near on your trip).
 Some of the closest sites to C-U that have activities are:

 - Gateway Arch (St. Louis)